 - A schedule that is fancier or more interactive than what you can represent in Markdown.

-- External actions must be hosted on a server that supports SSL and has a
+- URLs embedded via external actions must be hosted on a server that supports SSL and has a

 httpsprotocol.
 Unsecured URLs are not supported.